dylanwilson21/markdownsite/faq.md

 - **Cloud providers** - Pre-configured for AWS, GCP, and others
 - **Managed hosting** - We can host and manage it for you

-### What are the system requirements?
-Minimum requirements vary by deployment size:
-- **Small deployment**: 4 CPU cores, 8GB RAM, 100GB storage
-- **Medium deployment**: 8 CPU cores, 16GB RAM, 500GB storage
-- **Large deployment**: 16+ CPU cores, 32GB+ RAM, 1TB+ storage

 ## Business Questions

 ### How much does Galoy cost?
-Galoy Core is completely free and open source.
+Pricing is flexible according to your banks needs.
 Costs may include infrastructure hosting, professional services, and managed hosting.

 ### What kind of support is available?
 We offer: